FAQs – Pregnancy Fitness & Pilates Classes

 What Do We Do After the Class has Finished?

-If you have 30 minutes or so to spare after your Fitness Class, come along to the Poppy & Pint Pub off Pierrepont Road one street away from the Hall for a chat and refreshing drink after your Fitness class has finished.
-Those booked on the Pregnancy Pilates classes will generally go out for a social night on week 3 and the final class of the course to Felicini’s Restaurant in West Bridgford.
+Every month or so, if you have 30 minutes or so to spare after your Fitness Class, come along to the Poppy & Pint Pub off Pierrepont Road one street away from the Hall for a chat and refreshing drink after your Fitness class has finished.
+Those booked on the Pregnancy Pilates classes will generally go out for a social night on week 4 and the final class of the course to a restaurant in West Bridgford.
 Claire realises that having a baby can be quite a daunting experience and this a great opportunity for you to meet and chat to other expectant mums without having to wait until your antenatal classes start.

 To be honest, women can still safely exercise quite late into their pregnancy, particularly if their bodies are already used to exercise.
 You’ll be the best judge of when to decide to stop coming along to Bump to Babe classes.
-Towards your 36th-40th week, you’ll certainly need to slow down a little bit; your sense of balance will be hard to control; your growing baby is getting bigger; and you may find that you fatigue quicker and need to take rest breaks marching on the spot or sitting down to take the weight off your feet/ankles.
+Towards your 36th-40th week, you may need to slow down a little bit, but if you’re still pregnant, you still qualify to attend!
 Remember that every women is different, and therefore every pregnancy is different too, so some women will continue to exercise till very close to term, others may have to stop/slow down earlier.

 How, Who and When Do I Pay?